Q. How can I book an appointment?

 Please discuss your benefits with your provider prior to coming into clinic so you are well informed on what coverage you are entitled to.
 It is also necessary to have your health benefits card with you on your first appointment.

 Please note: We require 24 hours’ notice prior to an appointment cancellation.
 Appointments missed without proper notification will be charged the full amount of the appointment back to the patient at the discretion of the clinic. $40 of each cancellation fee is donated to Community Outreach Services to fund outdoor programming for teens.

 Q. Do I have to be referred by a doctor?

-No, physiotherapists can assess and treat without referral by a doctor.
+No, physiotherapists and massage therapists can treat without referral by a doctor.
 However, most health insurers require a doctors referral before they authorize cover of fees.
 Please contact your provider if you have any questions regarding your coverage.

 Q. What hours is Jasper Physiotherapy & Health Centre open?